ansforge/SAMU-Hub-Sante/python/README.md

 This is a minimal example that runs [RabbitMQ](http://rabbitmq.com/) and two small Python messages, all in a single Docker environment.
-The `publisher` program publishes a message into RabbitMQ every 5 seconds; the `consumer` program prints every message it recevies to its stdout.
+The `publisher` program publishes a message into RabbitMQ every second; the `consumer` program prints every message it receives to its stdout.

 Once you've brought it all up, you should see the publisher and